 SUBMISSIONS WILL OPEN SEPTEMBER 3, 2019, for the 4th annual Philadelphia Environmental Film Festival, April 3 -5, 2020.
 We will be accepting new environmental features, shorts, docs, student films & experimental films for the 2020 Festival.

-The Philadelphia Environmental Film Festival uses the power of film to entertain, inspire, and inform about challenges facing our planet, along with films celebrating the profound beauty of the earth.
-Over the first long weekend each April, at the historic Prince Theater on the largest screen in Philadelphia on the Avenue of the Arts, the festival showcases exceptional new global and regional short and feature films covering a wide spectrum of timely environmental topics and a broad range of styles.
+The Philadelphia Environmental Film Festival uses the power of film to entertain, inform and inspire about challenges facing our planet, along with films celebrating natural beauty.
+The festival showcases exceptional new global and regional films covering a wide spectrum of timely environmental topics and a broad range of styles.

-Festival highlights include an Opening Night Red Carpet Reception, a juried competiton with awards, robust discussions with filmmakers and subject experts, a student short film competition, a youth school program, and other special events.
+Along with screenings, festival highlights include an Opening Night Red Carpet Reception, a juried competiton with awards, robust discussions with filmmakers and subject experts, a student short film competition, Kids' Planet program, and other special events.

-Philadelphia, the second largest city on the East Coast, is a vibrant metropolis halfway between New York and DC.
-Philadelphia is the country's only World Heritage City as the birthplace of our nation, and a major center for science, education, and the arts, with a thriving farm-to-table food scene.
+A vibrant metropolis halfway between New York and DC, Philadelphia is the country's only World Heritage City as the birthplace of our nation, and a major center for science, education, culture and the arts.
 Philly is home to Fairmount Park, the largest urban park in America, the famouse cheesesteak, the famous cheesesteak, and a dynamic and historic center city scene.